wlonk/arcadia/arcadia.md

 ### Queen of Diamonds: Spinster (♀)

-You are expected to deviate from your society's feminine ideal, have secret wealth or knowledge, and draw strength from your relationships with other women.
+You are expected to deviate from your society's feminine ideal, have secret wealth or knowledge, and draw strength from your connections with other women.

 | Gain a role token when                     | Unless you are |
 |--------------------------------------------|----------------|